How to write a good CV

 Remember, you’ll need to make your information as clear and as concise as possible.
 Don’t use long sentences or paragraphs to describe what you do.
 Have a look at our CV Template that we give to students.

 We hope this gives you some pointers to put your CV together.
-If you need extra help, come along to the Job Shop on Monday afternoon, 2.00pm to 3.30pm.
+If you need extra help, come along to the Job Shop on Monday afternoon, 1.30pm to 3.00pm or Tuesday from 5.15pm to 6:15pm.